 Optional Events – Multimedia Format

-The 2023 Olympiad will see the introduction of a multimedia-based Bee format, consisting of a preliminary multiple-choice exam and a buzzer-based final round.
-For each event below, some multiple-choice questions will be strictly text-based, while others will involve images, video clips, and/or audio clips, depending on the event.
+The 2025 Olympiad will see an expanded multimedia-based Bee format, consisting of a preliminary multiple-choice exam and a final buzzer-based round.
+For each event below (except the Visual History Bee which is entirely visual throughout), some multiple-choice questions will be strictly text-based, while others will involve images, video clips, and/or audio clips, depending on the event.
 For each of these events, the preliminary exam will be timed at 25 minutes, though the number of questions in each exam may vary.
+The number of questions in each preliminary exam is likely to be 75 for Varsity, Junior Varsity, and Middle School students, 70 for Intermediate students, and 65 for Elementary students.